 From coast to coast, you can find great domestic rosé in all forms: classic or canned, bubbly or punk rock.
-We sat down with Christine Milam, an advanced-level sommelier through The Court of Master Sommeliers, to gather together a list of rosés that aren’t just good—they’re destination-worthy.
+We sat down with Christine Milam—an advanced-level sommelier through The Court of Master Sommeliers and private client sales lead at JJ Buckley Fine Wines in Oakland, CA—to gather together a list of rosés that aren’t just good—they’re destination-worthy.
 These 11 notable wineries across the nation and their fantastic (and often hard-to-find) vintages are exactly what you’ve been dreaming of for your next rosé getaway.

 Where You’ll Find It: Croteaux Vineyards, Long Island, New York